JUB-Yoush/personal-site/src/routes/blog/fifty-percent-rule.md

 Other than the 250 box challenge, it's probably the teaching method DrawaBox is most famous for.
 Uncomfortable does a great job at justifying it's existence and value within the context of drawing.

-Later on in my japanese study, I encountered a resource: ["A Year to Learn Japanese"](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit?tab=t.0) that also mentions using a 50% rule in your Japanese study (directly citing DrawaBox as it's inspiration), but for japanese study instead of drawing.
+Later on in my japanese study, I encountered a resource: ["A Year to Learn Japanese"](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit?tab=t.0) that also mentions using a 50% rule in your Japanese study (directly citing DrawaBox as it's inspiration).
 That was when I started to consider how applicable the rule was to any kind of learning.

 Almost any skill can be seperated into the two halves of the 50% rule: Studying the thing, and doing the thing.
 Studying the thing is learning the information and skills relevant to performing the task, and practicing those skills in isolation.
 Studying is the input.
 Doing the thing is the output.
 It's when you try (and usually fail at the beginning) to do the thing yourself.